Ask your compliance data anything. Sienna Insights, coming soon.

 KPI 4: Anonymous vs. named reporter ratio

-Signals: Trust in the process.
+The proportion of reports submitted anonymously versus with the reporter's identity attached.
+It's a trust signal.
 A gradual shift toward named reports over time is a positive maturity indicator.
 A sudden shift toward anonymous in a specific region or team points to something worth investigating.

-Influenced by: Retaliation track record, how reporters are communicated with after submission, and whether employees understand when each option actually serves them.
+What drives it: retaliation track record, how reporters are communicated with after submission, and whether employees understand when each option actually serves them.
 Named reports tend to resolve faster, generate cleaner two-way communication, and produce better outcomes for the reporter.
 Programs that actively help people choose appropriately (rather than just offering both options) get better results from both.

 KPI 5: Check-back rate